EiichiroIto/Gratch/doc/Options.md

 Possible options are true or false.

-## useStdDialog
+## projectDir
-The useStdDialog option uses a standard dialog window to loa/save files instead of a native dialog window.
+The projectDir option specifies the directory name to open/save projects.

-Possible options are true or false.
+Possible option is a string of the directory.
+It can be included '{documents}' for system's documents directory.